5 Days in Nicaragua – ‘Land Of Lakes & Volcanos’

 Day 4: LAS PENITAS BEACH / MANAGUA

-When we got back to Leon, we went back to the Quetzaltrekkers office to gather our things and decided we wanted to spend our last day on the beach!
-I had never been in the Pacific Ocean before so I was excited for my first time in it!
+When we got back to Leon, we went back to the Quetzaltrekkers office to gather our things and decided I wanted to spend my last day on the beach!
 Las Penitas is a beach about 20 minutes away from Leon.
-It was gorgeous and highly recommended for us to visit.
-Las Penitas donned beautiful black sand and not many people were there so it was pretty nice practically having the beach to ourselves!
+It was gorgeous and highly recommended for me to visit.
+Las Penitas donned beautiful black sand and not many people were there so it was pretty nice practically having the beach to myself!

-When we got to Las Penitas, we walked into a cute little beach lodge called ‘Simple Beach Lodge’.
+When I got to Las Penitas, I walked into a cute little beach lodge called ‘Simple Beach Lodge’.
 It is owned by the sweetest Argentinian woman who speaks pretty much perfect English!
-We were able to rent surfboards from her for as little as $6 USD for 4 hours!
+I was able to rent a surfboard from her for as little as $6 USD for 4 hours!

-We arranged for a cab from Leon to take us there and we got the driver’s cell phone number and arranged that we’d call him when we were ready to be taken back.
+I arranged for a cab from Leon to take me there and got the driver’s cell phone number and arranged that I’d call him when I was ready to be taken back.
 It worked out great.
 There aren’t too many cabs near the beach area so it is best to pre-arrange something with your driver ahead of time.

-The waves were pretty strong and the sand was hot but we enjoyed our time there.
-There are also bars and restaurants so we sat down and had some lunch as well.
+The waves were pretty strong and the sand was hot but I enjoyed my time there.
+There are also bars and restaurants so I sat down and had some lunch as well.

 19601496_10101352663293951_4008069066619338591_n

-After that, we headed back to Leon to grab the bus back to Managua, where we would be spending our final night.
+After that, I headed back to Leon to grab the bus back to Managua, where I would be spending my final night.

-We had an amazing time on the Telica tour and at the beach!
-We would definitely recommend booking a tour through Quetzaltrekkers over anyone else.
-The fact that they are non-profit working for the betterment of the people of Nicaragua was one of the reasons we chose to book through them.
+I had an amazing time on the Telica tour and at the beach!
+I would definitely recommend booking a tour through Quetzaltrekkers over anyone else.
+The fact that they are non-profit working for the betterment of the people of Nicaragua was one of the reasons I chose to book through them.

-Back in Managua we checked into our hotel and found a nice steakhouse to eat at for dinner.
+Back in Managua I checked into my hotel and found a nice steakhouse to eat at for dinner.

 Lost Inn Managua – Planes de Altamira 1, 14034, Managua, Nicaragua